MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 :::image type="content" source="media/service-overview-livesite.png" alt-text="Visual showing the live site incident process handling lifecycle.":::

-In the first phase, which is the **service monitoring** phase, the development and operations (DevOps) team works with engineers, program managers, and the senior leadership team to define service level indicators (SLIs) and service level objectives (SLOs) for both major and minor scenarios.
+In the first phase, **service monitoring**, the development and operations (DevOps) team works with engineers, program managers, and the senior leadership team to define service level indicators (SLIs) and service level objectives (SLOs) for both major and minor scenarios.
 These objectives apply to different metrics of the service, including scenario/component reliability, scenario/component performance (latency), and resource consumption.
 The live site team and product team then craft alerts that monitor SLIs against agreed-upon targets.
 When violations are detected, an alert is triggered for investigation.

-In the second phase, which is the **incident response** phase, processes are structured to facilitate the following results:
+In the second phase, **incident response**, processes are structured to facilitate the following results:

-* Prompt and targeted notification to customers
+* Prompt and targeted notification to customers.
-* Analysis of affected service components and workflows
+* Analysis of affected service components and workflows.
-* Targeted mitigation of incident impact
+* Targeted mitigation of incident impact.

-In the final phase, which is the **continuous improvement** phase, the team focuses on completing a post-mortem analysis and resolution of any identified process, monitoring, or configuration or code fixes.
+In the final phase, **continuous improvement**, the team focuses on completing a post-mortem analysis and resolution of any identified process, monitoring, or configuration or code fixes.
 Based on overall severity and risk of recurrence, the fixes are then prioritized against the team's general engineering backlog.

 ## Our practices for service monitoring